-I build forms, chatbots, AI agents, and workflows with Zapier, Make, n8n, and the tools you already use.
-Based in the Philippines, working with small teams worldwide.
+I build forms, chatbots, AI agents, and workflows with Zapier, Make, and n8n.
+I also do technical SEO: I find what keeps your site from ranking and fix it in the code.
+Based in the Philippines, working with small businesses worldwide.

 Good automation usually starts with one annoying task: a form, a follow-up, a report, or a record someone updates by hand.
 We map the smallest useful version first.

-Forms, chatbots, AI agents, Zapier, Make, n8n, CRM automation, email workflows, reporting, and tool integrations for small teams.
+Forms, chatbots, AI agents, Zapier, Make, n8n, CRM automation, email workflows, reporting, and tool integrations for small businesses.

 Useful forms for leads, bookings, requests, and internal intake.
 The goal is clean data and fast follow-up.